Moreover, email marketing has stood the test of time, known as a highly result-oriented method to reach audiences and connect in the long term.

 Your emails must have a sense of urgency in them, considering that the reader is busy and volatile with their time and attention.

 If they don’t get what exactly your email is about or what you are saying, they won’t put any effort into understanding it.

 They either just go back or delete it, and if that happens twice or thrice, they may even unsubscribe or report you as spam.

 Make sure your subject line is around 6 to 10 words.
 Email bodies need to be concise, short, and valuable to read.

-It is essential that the content of your email must be highly relevant to your subscriber, something information, helping or entertaining, or at least a message.
+It is essential that the content of your email must be highly relevant to your subscriber, something informative, helpful, or entertaining, or at least a message.